adamrudolf-becube/software-testing-basics/README.md

 ### Other things

-A lot of other stuff can find - if you want - at [ISTQB Glossary](https://glossary.istqb.org/en/search/), like what is the definition of a bug, and a fault, and an incident, and what is the difference between them.
+You can find a lot of other stuff - if you want - at [ISTQB Glossary](https://glossary.istqb.org/en/search/), like what is the definition of a bug, and a fault, and an incident, and what is the difference between them.
 And a lot more...

 ## Testing types